egedursun/bimod-lab/README.md

 *After first deployment:*

 1. [ ] [DRIVE FILES] integration for the application.
-    - [ ] Implement the [SERVICES] for file retrieval, listing, downloading, and adding to Bimod system.
+    - [ ] Implement the [SERVICES] for file retrieval, listing, downloading, and adding to Br6.in system.
     - [ ] Update the [PAGES] for adding the drive files to the media storages.
     - [ ] Update the [VIEWS] for the drive files addition feature.
     - [ ] [TEST OVERALL] functionality.